Renad-Ahmad/List-Using-React/react-manga-list/README.md

 ---
 *  As a user, I want to be able to see the cover of the manga.
 *  As a user, I want to be able to read the title of the manga.
-*  As a user, I want to be able to see the scor of the manga.
+*  As a user, I want to be able to see the score of the manga.
 *  As a user, I want to be able mark the manga as favorite.

 *  As a user, I want to be able add a new Comment.